 The Korean /pi/

-Nevertheless, if we want to look for a pre-sebu word for rain in Japanese of Korean origin, we would need to find something that looks like /pi/.
+If we want to look for a pre-sebu word for rain in Japanese of Korean origin, we would need to find something that looks like /pi/.
 It turns out that this is very easy to do. 樋 is a word for gutter and water pump, and it so happens to have the readings とひ and ひ.
 If we take the と to be related to 戸 and focus on the ひ, we see a resemblance to /pi/.
 In fact, if we consider ancient pronunciation, they're the same.
 The readings とゆ and とよ came much later, so they pose no problem to this analysis.

 Is anything of this fact without a shadow of a doubt?
 No, but that's not the main point that you should take from this.
 Rather, if you as a learner had gathered up these words in your vocabulary and pondered on them, you'd probably find similar connections.
 Finding patterns in words that are similar that you know will only help you retain what things mean and make sense of the language as a whole.